boonleng/blib-sh/README.md

 	remove_files_but_keep "${HOME}/logs/drive_clean" 30 '*.log'

-removes all files under .../log/drive_clean that match the file pattern *.log but keep the last 30.
+removes all files under the subfolder logs/drive_clean under home folder, which that match the file pattern that ends with "log" but keep the last 30.

 #### `remove_folders_but_keep()`
 removes all sub-folders in a folder but keep the specified number of sub-folders, which is determined by pre-sorting the list alphabetically.